girishkalele/kubernetes/test/benchmarks/netperf/README.md

 ## Implementation and Test Methodology

-The benchmark can be executed via a single Python script invocation that triggers all the automated testing located in the orchestrator and worker pods as seen below.
+The benchmark can be executed via a single Go binary invocation that triggers all the automated testing located in the orchestrator and worker pods as seen below.
 The test uses a custom docker container that has the go binary and iperf3 and other tools built into it.
 The orchestrator pod coordinates the worker pods to run tests in serial order for the 4 scenarios described below, at MTUs (MSS tuning for TCP and direct packet size tuning for UDP).
 Using node labels, the Worker Pods 1 and 2 are placed on the same Kubernetes node, and Worker Pod 3 is placed on a different node.
 The nodes all communicate with the orchestrator pod service using simple golang rpcs and request work items.
 A minimum of two Kubernetes worker nodes are necessary for this test.